 - Having received testimonials or ratings, thank customers.

 - Don’t hesitate to follow up.

 Now let’s move forward and figure out how to minimize your efforts and automate the process of collecting customers’ feedback.
 Frankly speaking, gathering feedback is time-consuming, especially if you have to do it manually.
-By adopting testimonial and rating platform like Trust, you can save your valuable time.
-The tool offers the functionality to automatically gather and display text & video testimonials and star ratings.
+By adopting a testimonial platform like Trust, you can save your valuable time.
+The tool offers the functionality to automatically gather and display text & video testimonials with 5-star ratings.

 1) Make arrangements with the client to get a testimonial from them.

 2) Prepare a personal survey for the client based on the way they prefer to leave the text review or video testimonial.

 3) Add your own video to say hi or whatever you like (optionally).

 4) The customer receives a link to the form and leaves a video or text testimonial with all the additional information like image, full name, age, country, etc.